-Distance metrics are the core component for quantifying the difference between the reference and detection windows.
-The original MMC metric relied on two univariate statistical tests for this purpose: the $\chi^2$ (chi-squared) test for categorical (discrete) variables and the Kolmogorov-Smirnov (KS) test for continuous variables.
-However, further experimentation revealed several limitations in these choices, prompting us to explore alternatives for the improved MMC+ metric.
+Distribution comparison is the core component for quantifying differences between the reference and detection windows.
+The original MMC metric relied on statistical hypothesis tests for this purpose.
+However, further experimentation revealed limitations in this approach, prompting us to establish principles for effective drift quantification.